QubesOS/qubes-core-admin/doc/qubes-storage.rst

 :py:mod:`qubes.storage` -- Qubes data storage
 =============================================

-Qubes provide extensible API for domains data storage.
-Each domain have multiple storage volumes, for different purposes.
+Qubes OS provides extensible API for domains data storage.
+Each domain has multiple storage volumes for different purposes.
 Each volume is provided by some storage pool.
-Qubes support different storage pool drivers, and it's possible to register additional 3rd-party drivers.
+Qubes OS supports different storage pool drivers, and it's possible to register additional 3rd-party drivers.

 Domain's storage volumes:

- - `root` - this is where operating system is installed.
-The volume is available read-write to all domain classes.
-It could be made read-only for :py:class:`~qubes.vm.appvm.AppVM` and :py:class:`~qubes.vm.dispvm.DispVM` to implement an untrusted storage domain in the future, but doing so will cause such VMs to set up a device-mapper based copy-on-write layer that redirects writes to the `volatile` volume.
-Whose storage driver may already do CoW, leading to an inefficient CoW-on-CoW setup.
+ - `root` - this is where the operating system is installed.
+The volume is available in read-write mode to all domain classes.
+In order to implement an untrusted storage domain, in the future, it could be made read-only for :py:class:`~qubes.vm.appvm.AppVM` and :py:class:`~qubes.vm.dispvm.DispVM`.
+   Doing so, however, will cause such VMs to set up a device-mapper based copy-on-write layer redirecting writes to the `volatile` volume, whose storage driver may already be doing CoW, leading to an inefficient CoW-on-CoW setup.
    For this reason, `root` is currently read-write in all cases.
- - `private` - this is where domain's data live.
-The volume is available read-write to all domain classes (including :py:class:`~qubes.vm.dispvm.DispVM`, but data written there is discarded on domain shutdown).
+ - `private` - this is where domain's data is located.
+The volume is available in read-write mode to all domain classes (including :py:class:`~qubes.vm.dispvm.DispVM`, but the data written there is discarded on domain shutdown).
- - `volatile` - this is used for any data that do not to persist.
-This include swap, copy-on-write layer for a future read-only `root` volume etc.
+ - `volatile` - this is used for any non-persistent data.
+This includes swap, copy-on-write layer for a future read-only `root` volume, etc.
- - `kernel` - domain boot files - operating system kernel, initial ramdisk, kernel modules etc. This volume is provided read-only and should be provided by a storage pool respecting :py:attr:`qubes.vm.qubesvm.QubesVM.kernel` property.
+ - `kernel` - domain boot files - operating system kernel, initial ramdisk, kernel modules etc. This volume is in read-only mode and should be provided by a storage pool respecting :py:attr:`qubes.vm.qubesvm.QubesVM.kernel` property.

 Storage pool concept
 --------------------

-Storage pool is responsible for managing its volumes.
-Qubes have defined storage pool driver API, allowing to put domains storage in various places.
-By default three drivers are provided: :py:class:`qubes.storage.file.FilePool` (named `file`), :py:class:`qubes.storage.reflink.ReflinkPool` (named `file-reflink`), and :py:class:`qubes.storage.lvm.ThinPool` (named `lvm_thin`).
+The storage pool is responsible for managing its volumes.
+Qubes OS has a storage pool driver API, allowing to put domains storage in various places.
+By default, three drivers are provided: :py:class:`qubes.storage.file.FilePool` (named `file`), :py:class:`qubes.storage.reflink.ReflinkPool` (named `file-reflink`), and :py:class:`qubes.storage.lvm.ThinPool` (named `lvm_thin`).
-But the API allow to implement variety of other drivers (like additionally encrypted storage, external disk, drivers using special features of some filesystems, etc).
+But the API allows to implement a variety of other drivers (like additionally encrypted storage, external disk, drivers using special features of some filesystems, etc.)

-Most of storage API focus on storage volumes.
-Each volume have at least those
+Most of the storage API is focused on storage volumes.
+Each volume has at least those properties:
-properties:
- - :py:attr:`~qubes.storage.Volume.rw` - should the volume be available
+ - :py:attr:`~qubes.storage.Volume.rw` - should the volume be available in
-   read-only or read-write to the domain
+   read-only or read-write mode to the domain
  - :py:attr:`~qubes.storage.Volume.snap_on_start` - should the domain start
-   with its own state of the volume, or rather a snapshot of its template volume (pointed by a :py:attr:`~qubes.storage.Volume.source` property).
-This can be set to `True` only if a domain do have `template` property (AppVM and DispVM).
+   with its own state of the volume, or rather with a snapshot of its template volume (pointed by a :py:attr:`~qubes.storage.Volume.source` property).
+This can be set to `True` only if a domain has a `template` property (AppVM and DispVM).
-   If the domain's template is running already, the snapshot should be made out of the template's before its startup.
+   If the domain's template is already running, the snapshot should be made out of the template's before its startup.
- - :py:attr:`~qubes.storage.Volume.save_on_stop` - should the volume state be
+ - :py:attr:`~qubes.storage.Volume.save_on_stop` - should the volume's state be
-   saved or discarded on domain
+   saved or discarded on domain's stop.
-   stop.
 In either case, while the domain is running, volume's current state should not be committed immediately.
-This is to allow creating snapshots of the volume's state from before domain start (see :py:attr:`~qubes.storage.Volume.snap_on_start`).
+This allows to create snapshots of the volume's state from before domain's start (see :py:attr:`~qubes.storage.Volume.snap_on_start`).
- - :py:attr:`~qubes.storage.Volume.revisions_to_keep` - number of volume
+ - :py:attr:`~qubes.storage.Volume.revisions_to_keep` - the number of volume
    revisions to keep.
-If greater than zero, at each domain stop (and if :py:attr:`~qubes.storage.Volume.save_on_stop` is `True`) new revision is saved and old ones exceeding :py:attr:`~qubes.storage.Volume.revisions_to_keep` limit are removed.
+If greater than zero, at each domain stop (and if :py:attr:`~qubes.storage.Volume.save_on_stop` is `True`) a new revision is saved and old ones exceeding the :py:attr:`~qubes.storage.Volume.revisions_to_keep` limit are removed.
 This defaults to :py:attr:`~qubes.storage.Pool.revisions_to_keep`.
  - :py:attr:`~qubes.storage.Volume.source` - source volume for
    :py:attr:`~qubes.storage.Volume.snap_on_start` volumes
  - :py:attr:`~qubes.storage.Volume.vid` - pool specific volume identifier, must
-   be unique inside given pool
+   be unique inside a given pool
  - :py:attr:`~qubes.storage.Volume.pool` - storage pool object owning this volume
  - :py:attr:`~qubes.storage.Volume.name` - name of the volume inside owning
    domain (like `root`, or `private`)
  - :py:attr:`~qubes.storage.Volume.size` - size of the volume, in bytes
- - :py:attr:`~qubes.storage.Volume.ephemeral` - whether volume is automatically
+ - :py:attr:`~qubes.storage.Volume.ephemeral` - whether the volume is automatically
    encrypted with an ephemeral key.
-This can be set only on volumes that have both :py:attr:`~qubes.storage.Volume.snap_on_start` and :py:attr:`~qubes.storage.Volume.save_on_stop` set to `False` - namely, `volatile` volume.
-This property for DispVM's volatile volume is inherited from the template (but not for other types of VMs).
+This can be set only on volumes which have both :py:attr:`~qubes.storage.Volume.snap_on_start` and :py:attr:`~qubes.storage.Volume.save_on_stop` set to `False`, namely - `volatile` volume.
+This property of DispVM's volatile volume is inherited from the template (but not for other types of VMs).
 For `volatile` volumes, this property defaults to :py:attr:`~qubes.storage.Pool.ephemeral_volatile`.

-Storage pool driver may define additional properties.
+The storage pool driver may define additional properties.

 Storage pool driver API
 -----------------------

-Storage pool driver need to implement two classes:
+The storage pool driver needs to implement two classes:
  - pool class - inheriting from :py:class:`qubes.storage.Pool`
  - volume class - inheriting from :py:class:`qubes.storage.Volume`